 Updated information from Visit Seattle is available here.

 Seattle-Tacoma International Airport (SEA) and Seattle Cruise Information: Traveler updates are available on the Port of Seattle’s website

 Washington State Department of Health has established a call center to answer questions from the public.
 Call 1-800-525-0127 and press #.
 For additional information see the Washington State Department of Health website.

 The U.S. Department of State maintains a list of Level 4 Travel Advisories to several countries.

-Centers for Disease Control (CDC) has issued a Warning Level 3: Avoid Nonessential Travel to several countries.
+Centers for Disease Control (CDC) has issued a Warning Level 3: The CDC recommends that travelers avoid all nonessential international travel.

 Destination British Columbia is monitoring the situation and posts relevant information on its website.